phpmyadmin/phpmyadmin/doc/config.rst

     blowfish algorithm: you won’t be prompted for this passphrase.
 There is no maximum length for this secret.

-    Since version 3.1.0 phpMyAdmin
+    .. versionchanged:: 3.1.0
-    can generate this on the fly, but it makes a bit weaker security as this generated secret is stored in session and furthermore it makes impossible to recall user name from cookie.
+        Since version 3.1.0 phpMyAdmin can generate this on the fly, but it makes a bit weaker security as this generated secret is stored in session and furthermore it makes impossible to recall user name from cookie.

 .. config:option:: $cfg['LoginCookieRecall']